 Dawn of War 2: Retribution offers three distinct game modes, letting players enjoy the game however they wish.
 The singleplayer game mode features the game’s campaigns, all of which can be played at four different difficulty levels either alone or with a Steam friend in co-op mode.
 Multiplayer features two distinctly different game modes; standard multiplayer and “The Last Stand.”
 Standard multiplayer offers 1v1, 2v2, 3v3 and free-for-all gameplay, while “The Last Stand” pits three players against wave after wave of creeps in a 20-wave survival mode.
 Each game mode is different enough that they all have their appeal, avoiding the problem that some games encounter where the only real difference between game modes is whether the game uses AI opponents.

-Single Player Experience
+Single Player Experience (4 out of 5)

 Instead of a single campaign following the Blood Ravens Space Marines like previous Dawn of War 2 installments, DoW2: Retribution offers six fully scripted campaigns for players to enjoy.
 Each campaign follows a slightly different storyline, and unique dialogue and mission objectives helps the game to avoid the trap of having the same campaign with different races being played.
 Unlike the previous DoW2 campaigns, Retribution lets you choose either your heroes or “honor guard” replacement squads for each mission.
 Instead of controlling four squads throughout the game, players can build larger armies that drastically increase the scale of the conflict.
 The Dawn of War 2: Retribution campaigns blend singleplayer and multiplayer aspects well, though unfortunately some of the included multiplayer features such as paying to revive fallen leaders back at your base take away a bit from gameplay.
 The detrimental features are few and far between, however, and the excellent voice acting and general fun of the campaigns help to overcome them.